Dear Seniors,

 From India, Hyderabad

-If he has no past track record of such absences, this delay can be condoned.
-Wheras if he is a regularly irregular, then you can deduct for half-a-day.
-In any case, if the company's office is closed, logically it was not functioning and hence, his absence cannot be treated that way and deduct two-and-a-half day.
-Rules are there for guiding the people.
-Therefore, if you have no p9licy as such, hereinafter, you can mention as a sub-clause, in the event of somebody coming very late after five days of PL, only half day on Monday will be treated as leave of absence, as a special case.
+If the employee has no past track record of such absences, this delay can be condoned.
+However, if he is regularly irregular, then you can deduct for half a day.
+In any case, if the company's office is closed, logically, it was not functioning, and hence, his absence cannot be treated that way.
+Therefore, deducting two and a half days would not be appropriate.
+Rules are there to guide people.
+Therefore, if you have no policy as such, you can mention as a sub-clause that in the event of somebody coming very late after five days of PL, only half a day on Monday will be treated as leave of absence, as a special case.

 Best wishes

 Act according to your leave policy or standing order.
-In the instant case the workman remained absent on Saturday, whereas he had to resume his shift duty.
-He remained absent on Saturday and Sunday but resumed duty on Monday off the latecby half day.
+In the instant case, the workman remained absent on Saturday, whereas he had to resume his shift duty.
+He remained absent on Saturday and Sunday but resumed duty on Monday, albeit by half a day.

 From India, Mumbai

-Human resource practice is not all about penalising employees especially where an incident that occurs was beyond the employee's control.
+Human resource practice is not all about penalizing employees, especially when an incident occurs that was beyond the employee's control.
 We should interpret the rules so that staff understand them better.
-If the employee is in the habit of behaving in that way then definitely he has to be penalised according to your policy.
-If on the other hand he is well behaved and observes the rules of your company, this one-off lateness might demoralise him if you deal with him severely.
+If the employee is in the habit of behaving in that way, then definitely, he has to be penalized according to your policy.
+If, on the other hand, he is well-behaved and observes the rules of your company, this one-off lateness might demoralize him if you deal with him severely.

 From Mauritius, undefined